Nanaimo Daily News fonds

 Title based on the contents of the fonds.

-Series descriptions available.
-Some item level descriptions available on public database.
+Series and item level descriptions available for selected photographs.

-The newspaper is available on microfilm at the Daily News offices, Vancouver Island University and the Vancouver Island Regional Library.
-Bound copies of the paper are also available at the Nanaimo District Museum.
+The newspaper is available on microfilm, Vancouver Island University Library and the Vancouver Island Regional Library.
+Bound copies of the paper are also available at the Nanaimo Museum.

 Series consists predominantly of black and white photographs of a wide range of local events, buildings, aerial views and people.
 Many of the photographs have captions and/or annotations on verso.
 Also includes photographs taken for the Nanaimo Times.